zacharyweston/codelab-sinatra-tdd-helper-methods/README.md

 __Note that I removed not only the word `:pending`, but also the comma (`,`) right before it.__

-As we make progress and keep saving, the specs should make their way from scary red to comforting green.
+As we make progress and keep saving, the results in the terminal should make their way from scary red to comforting green.
 When all our specs are green, that means everything should be working as it should.
-At the end, we can run our app with `bundle exec rackup` to confirm that everything on the front-end looks great.
+At the end, we can run our app with `bundle exec rackup` to confirm that everything on the front-end does indeed look great.

+> __If you're on Windows__ and do _not_ see any colors, you should be able to fix this with [these instructions](http://softkube.com/blog/ansi-command-line-colors-under-windows).